-- (1) the predicted overall noise level at the NSR from the road sections in this project within the meaning of Item A.1 of Schedule 2 of EIAO together with other traffic noise in the vicinity must be above a specified noise level (e.g. 70 dB(A) for domestic premises and 65 dB(A) for education institutions, all in L10(1hr)); - (2) the predicted overall noise level at the NSR is at least 1.0 dB(A) more than the prevailing traffic noise level, i.e. the total traffic noise level existing before the works to construct the road were commenced; and - (3) the contribution from the road sections in this project within the meaning of Item A.1 of Schedule 2 of EIAO to the increase in predicted overall noise level at the NSR must be at least 1.0dB(A).
+- (1) the predicted overall noise level at the NSR from the road sections within the meaning of Items A.1 of Schedule 2 of EIAO together with other traffic noise in the vicinity must be above a specified noise level (e.g. 70 dB(A) for domestic premises and 65 dB(A) for education institutions, all in L10(1hr)); - (2) the predicted overall noise level at the NSR is at least 1.0 dB(A) more than the prevailing traffic noise level, i.e. the total traffic noise level existing before the works to construct the road were commenced; and - (3) the contribution from the road sections within the meaning of Items A.1 of Schedule 2 of EIAO to the increase in predicted overall noise level at the NSR must be at least $1.0 \, dB(A)$ .